2p990i9hpral/LingQ_Add-On/GUIDE.md

 ### 1.1 Paging Mode & Reader Flow
 - **Use Paging Mode**: Replaces vertical page scrolling with discrete, book-like page flipping.
-- **Focus on Playing Sentence**: Automatically scrolls to and centers the actively playing sentence in the reader during audio/video playback.
+- **Focus on Playing Sentence**: Automatically scrolls to the actively playing sentence in the reader during audio/video playback.
+- **Focus on Selected Text**: Automatically scrolls to the newly selected element in the reader.
 - **Skip End Page**: Automatically skips LingQ's lesson completion summary screen and hide clutters.
 - **Finish Lesson Automatically**: Marks the lesson as complete as soon as the YouTube video track reaches the end.
 - **Show Translation Automatically**: Automatically turns on the translations.